Use the Field Extractions page in Manager

 <source>is the source for an event.

 transforms.conf.
 This is where their field-extracting regular expressions are located.
-On the Field extractions page, the referenced field transform stanza is indicated in the "Extraction/Transform" stanza.
+On the Field Extractions page, the referenced field transform stanza is indicated in the "Extraction/Transform" column.

-You can work with transforms in Manager through the Field transforms page.
+You can work with transforms in Manager through the Field Transformations page.
 For more information see "Use the Field Transformations page in Manager" in this manual.

 There are two field extraction types: inline and transforms.conf.